sstokic-tgm/JFTSE/README.md

 Before you run it the first time, please execute[^2] the SQL file **_create_fantasytennis.sql_** located inside **sql/create/**.

-Then edit applications.properties and change spring.jpa.hibernate.ddl-auto=update to spring.jpa.hibernate.ddl-auto=create.
-Make sure you change it back after the first start!

 Build the emulator and run it via:
 ```
 cd target